CleverTap/clevertap-server-api-examples/README.md

     # upload an array of profiles and/or user action events
     res = clevertap.up(data)

-    # download user profiles based on a json query
+    # download user profiles based on a JSON query
     res = clevertap.profiles(query)

-    # download user action events based on a json query
+    # download user action events based on a JSON query
     res = clevertap.events(query)

 You can find more on example usage in the included unit tests [here](https://github.com/CleverTap/clevertap-server-api-examples/blob/master/python/tests.py).